Michael-Stroh/Michael-Stroh/README.md

 To reach me, email me on :email: m.stroh@tuks.co.za

-You could also have a look at my linked account, :mortar_board: <a href="https://www.linkedin.com/in/stroh-michael">
+You could also have a look at my linked account, :mortar_board: <a href="https://www.linkedin.com/in/stroh-michael"> LinkedIn Account </a>
 <!---
 Michael-Stroh/Michael-Stroh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.